grcasey/python_projects/neural_networks_mnist/README.md

 And 3 digits that were predicted incorrectly:
 <img src="CNN 9 first digits incorrect.png"/>

 My LSTM model is comparatively more simplistic with only 1.8M parameters.
-Runs in a matter of minutes.
+Takes only minutes to run (although I am using a bit more powerful CPU in this case).

 ```
 # Evaluate performance of RNN (LSTM) model